cbugk/playlist-dl/README.md

 # playlist-dl

 This is to easen downloading a music playlist via yt-dlp.
-Assumes a [Git BASH](https://git-scm.com/download/win) terminal onWindows as the environemnt.
+Assumes a [Git BASH](https://git-scm.com/download/win) terminal on Windows as the environment.

 Following is enought to get you started: